OpenEdition/kbart-openedition/docs/source/further.rst

     [...]
     output has been truncated

-We now have a XML-structured list of records, formated as Metadata Encoding and Transmission Standard (mets), describing available issues for the journal *Sciences de la société*, identified by ISSN 2275-2145.
+We now have a XML-structured list of records, formatted as Metadata Encoding and Transmission Standard (mets), describing available issues for the journal *Sciences de la société*, identified by ISSN 2275-2145.